-The most famous pincho is called the champi (from the Spanish champiñón, mushroom), and it consists of three grilled mushrooms coated in a rich buttery garlic sauce, skewered on a slice of baguette and topped with a shrimp.
+The most famous pincho in town is called the champi (from the Spanish champiñón, mushroom), and it consists of three grilled mushrooms coated in a rich, buttery garlic sauce, skewered on a slice of baguette and topped with a shrimp.
 Did I mention it costs 1 euro?

-4. Beautiful places, great location: La Rioja, for me, feels less disturbed, more isolated, more rustic and genuine than many other places.
-The skies are wider and bluer, all against a vibrant green landscape with mountains and vineyards, making it more distinctive than the rest of Spain.
-It is nestled in between Basque Country, Navarre, Aragón and Castilla y León.
+4. Beautiful places, great location: La Rioja feels less disturbed, more isolated, more rustic, and even more genuine than many other places.
+The skies are wide and blue, all against a vibrant green landscape with mountains and vineyards.
+It is nestled in-between the Basque Country, Navarre, Aragón, and Castilla y León.

 La Rioja is close to big cities making it an easy stop.
 One of my favorites is Laguardia, a beautiful hilltop medieval village on the border of Basque Country.
 It also has magnificent views of the surrounding mountains and vineyards, along with great bodegas and high quality restaurants.

 Marching bands push through the streets followed by friends and family singing and dancing in their wake.
 Food and wine fights are typical.
 Water is dumped off balconies into the crowds.
 Every hour is bustling with food tastings, parades, grape stomping, concerts and fireworks.
-Unlike many of the bigger festivals in Spain, such as San Fermín in Pamplona (running of the bulls or Las Fallas in Valencia, San Mateo is predominately a local festival.
-So if you really want to get to know Spanish culture, check out this incredible festival!
+Unlike many of the bigger festivals in Spain, such as San Fermín in Pamplona (the Running of the Bulls or Las Fallas in Valencia, San Mateo is predominately a local festival.
+So if you really want to get to know Spanish culture, check it out.